qwerty-arun/Lets_learn/README.md

 - Task: Look out for a good GDB Cheatsheet!
 - `list` command doesn't work in `tui` mode.
 But in normal it does. `list` prints next 10 lines of code. `list 10,13` lists code from line no 10 to line 13.
 - `info source` displays details of current source file.
+- If you are working on multiple files, then its good to mention file name while adding breakpoint: `b factorial.c:14`
+- Initialise variables using `p a=1` and so on.
+- You don't have to exit gdb to run makefiles.
+Run it inside the gdb itself.
 # 30/10/24
 ## College Stuff
 > Intellectual Properties: Patents, copyrights etc. Apply for patent, who can apply, what conditions should be met, international or terrotorial?